SportsLine-Technologies/whitelist/README.md

 To add a user to the whitelist:

 1. Open `users.csv`
-2. Add a new line with the username, date, and admin
+2. Add a new line with the username
 3. Save the file
 4. The system will automatically pick up the changes
 5. Alternatively, upload a new users.csv file to replace the existing one